Grinnell College Museum of Art company logo

 • Queer/Dialogue

-The artists represent distinct voices across a spectrum of media, reflecting diversity in identity expression where it intersects with contemporary political, social and economic issues, always relevant but particularly charged at this moment.
+The artists represent distinct voices across a spectrum of media, reflecting diversity in identity expressions where they intersect with contemporary political, social, and economic issues, always relevant but particularly charged at this moment.

 •